-The vent terminal should be vertical and should terminate outside the building at least 2 ft above the highest point of the roof that is within 8 ft.
-The vent cap should have a minimum clearance of 4 ft horizontally from and in no case above or below (unless a 4 ft horizontal distance is maintained) electric meters, gas meters, regulators and relief equipment.
+The vent terminal should be vertical and should terminate outside the building at least 2 ft above the highest point of the roof that is within 8 ft for models 2503 and 3003 and 10ft for models 3503 and 4003.
+The vent cap should have a minimum clearance of 4 ft horizontally from and in no case above or below (unless a 4 ft hori-zontal distance is maintained) electric meters, gas meters, regulators and relief equipment.